 Staff stated they felt respected, supported and valued.
 They were proud to work in the practice.

-Staff discussed their training needs at an annual appraisal.
+Staff discussed their training needs at annual appraisals and one to one meetings.
 They also discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders.
+We saw evidence of completed appraisals in staff folders.